ura-design-system/isomerpages-boa/_register/6-application-forms.md

 ### **Register as an architect**

-Architectural graduates with a recognised qualification in architecture must apply to be a PPE candidate in order to be registered with the Board of Architects.
+Architectural graduates with a recognised qualification in architecture must apply to be a PPE (professional practice examination) candidate in order to be registered with the Board of Architects.

 **Register to be a PPE candidate**